 section 50A(2) of the principal Act, as amended by this Act, applies as if the lease were in respect of the number of blocks specified in the notification referred to in paragraph (d).

-”.

 10 The Acts Amendment (Petroleum) Act 1990 s.
 42(2) reads as follows:

-“

 (2) The revocation, under section 56(3) of the principal Act, of a declaration in respect of a location shall be deemed not to have affected the validity of a licence granted under the principal Act in respect of any block forming part of that location.

-”.

 11 The Acts Amendment (Petroleum) Act 1990 s.
 48(2) reads as follows:

-“

 (2) A licence granted before the commencement of this section is not invalidated by reason of any error that may have occurred in specifying the date of commencement of the licence and the term of such a licence shall be deemed to have commenced on the date of commencement specified in it.

-”.

 12 The Acts Amendment (Petroleum) Act 1990 s.
 56(2), (3) and (4) read as follows:

-“

 (2) Section 72 of the principal Act as amended by this Act applies in relation to applications for approval of transfers of permits, licences or access authorities lodged after the commencement of this section.